 - Brunswick County local draft board records (NC Digital Collections)

 - Passenger lists for US Army Transport to/from France during and after WWI (ancestry.com)

-- Any other state WWI Service Cards available online (familysearch.org and ancestry.com)
+- Any other state WWI Service Cards available online (familysearch.org, ancestry.com, and resources here)

 If you know of someone not included in the list, please contact firstname.lastname@example.org.